openvcloud/docs/docs/CloudBrokerPortal/CloudSpaces/CloudSpaces.md

 #### User Access

-In the **Users Access** section you can see all the users with access to the cloud space:
+In the **Users Access** section you see all the users with access to the cloud space:

 ![[]](UsersAccess.png)

-By clicking the **+ Grant User Access** link you can grant other users access to the cloud space:
+By clicking the **+ Grant User Access** link you can grant other users to the cloud space:

 ![[]](GrantUserAccess.png)